Alpine.js Tools

 Press F12 (or Ctrl+Click) anywhere inside

-x-data="componentName"to jump directly to theAlpine.data('componentName', ...)registration in workspace JavaScript or TypeScript files.
+x-data="componentName"to jump directly to theAlpine.data('componentName', ...)registration in workspace JavaScript, JSX, TypeScript, TSX, HTML, Astro, Liquid, or Jinja files.
 Multiple registration sites are all shown.
 Inline object literals are intentionally skipped. -

 Plugin directive completions